 Muslim-friendly travel destinations are so much more than a place with accessible halal food and mosques to perform prayers.
-It is also a destination that treats Muslim travelers with respect (forget the atrocious discrimination towards Muslims!) and caters to all sorts of needs of a Muslim traveller.
+It is also a destination that treats Muslim travellers with respect (forget the atrocious discrimination towards Muslims!) and caters to all sorts of needs of a Muslim traveller.
 In case you’re wondering what are the best places in Asia to visit this year, we’ve compiled our top 5 Muslim-friendly cities in Asia to visit during your next trip.
 Ready to pack your bags?!

 1. Xi’an, China

 There are more than 50,000 Muslims living in Xi’an which means finding mosques and halal food is a piece of cake in this part of China.
-In fact Xi’an was the first Chinese city to be introduced to Islam thanks to the Silk Road passing through the city, and people have been allowed to practice Islam since 651 AD!
+In fact, Xi’an was the first Chinese city to be introduced to Islam thanks to the Silk Road passing through the city, and people have been allowed to practice Islam since 651 AD!

 Stroll down the Muslim Quarter and you will be spoiled with an endless array of halal street food stalls and restaurants.
 You should try a bowl of Suan La Fen (hot sour rice noodles), Yangrou Paomo (flatbread in mutton soup), and Liangpi (cold noodles).
-They’re are all must-try dishes when you’re in Xi’an!
+They are all must-try dishes when you’re in Xi’an!

 Afterwards, make a stop at the largest mosque in China, Great Mosque of Xi’an.
 It is both an active place of worship and a popular tourist site.
 Architectural buffs from all over the world flock here eager to see how traditional Chinese architecture embraces the Islamic elements and functionality, a truly unusual combo.
-Another place worth visiting whilst you’re in Xi’an is the Terracotta Warriors, a UNESCO World Heritage Site of a collection of terracotta sculptures portraying the armies of the first Emperor of China, Qin Shi Huang, and stunning Huashan mountain with 5 peaks.
+Another place worth visiting whilst you’re in Xi’an is the Terracotta Warriors, a UNESCO World Heritage Site of a collection of terracotta sculptures portraying the armies of the First Emperor of China, Qin Shi Huang, and stunning Huashan mountain with 5 peaks.

 Halal food checked, mosques checked, awesome attractions checked.
 These make Xi’an one of the best Muslim holiday destinations in China!

 Food fanatics need to head to Bussorah Street where you’ll be spoiled with halal food choices.
-Afterwards stop at Orchard road for shopping.
+Afterwards, stop at Orchard Road for shopping.
 You can shop for literally everything: from clothes to souvenirs at the numerous Orchard malls and complexes, but if you want something cheap and of good quality check out Serangoon Road (Little India) and Bugis Street Market.

-With loads of Muslim and family friendly attractions like Sentosa Island, Universal Studios, and Gardens By The Bay, to name a few, Singapore is totally worth your time and money.
+With loads of Muslim and family-friendly attractions like Sentosa Island, Universal Studios, and Gardens By The Bay, to name a few, Singapore is totally worth your time and money.

 3. Bangkok, Thailand

 Muslims visiting Thailand will be surprised by how Muslim-friendly its capital city Bangkok is.
-There are many restaurants in the city serving authentic Halal Thai food such as Thai Milk Tea and Som Tum – Green Papaya Salad and great halal specialties from neighbouring countries such as Malaysia, India and China, as well as Middle East.
+There are many restaurants in the city serving authentic Halal Thai food such as Thai Milk Tea and Som Tum – Green Papaya Salad and great halal specialities from neighbouring countries such as Malaysia, India and China, as well as the Middle East.

 During our trip to Bangkok, we always stop at Sukhumvit Soi Arab, a Muslim friendly alleyway with more than 40 halal Middle Eastern restaurants and shisha bars.
 It is totally worth visiting just to soak in the vibrant and energetic atmosphere of this cultural quarter!